Onshore wind farm

 When fully commissioned, the wind power facility is estimated to produce more than 110GWh of renewable energy a year, which will be enough to meet the annual electricity needs of approximately 27,000 households.
 It is also expected to offset 40,000t of CO₂ emissions a year during its 20-year operational life.

 The power generated by the wind turbines is transmitted, via underground cables, to a new substation built by Scottish and Southern Energy next to the A920 road at Cairnford.
-The electricity is stepped up by a 33kV / 275kV transformer at the substation and connected to the existing 275kV overhead line to be fed to the national grid.
+The electricity is stepped up by a 33kV/275kV transformer at the substation and connected to the existing 275kV overhead line to be fed to the national grid.

 Construction of the Scottish wind farm began with the tree clearance works by the Forestry Commission Scotland and their contractors.
 A total of 412ha of forest land was cleared and was followed by building 30.5km of access roads to each turbine location.

-A reinforced concrete foundation and a crane hard standing was then prepared at each of the 18 turbine locations.
+A reinforced concrete foundation and a crane hard standing were then prepared at each of the 18 turbine locations.
 Steel reinforcements were installed in the excavation and shuttering was placed at the base to retain the concrete.
 Each foundation required approximately 300m³ of concrete pouring with the use of long-reaching pumps.
 Screed rails were used to attain accuracy while pouring the concrete to the desired level.

 The poured concrete was allowed to set after the application of a smooth finish.
 The final section to receive concrete was the upstand section to which the turbine was later bolted.
 Shuttering was placed around this section and removed once the concrete set.
 A steel float finish was then given to the concrete foundation and the gap around was backfilled up to 100mm below the top of the upstand section.